xunit/xunit.analyzers/docs/_rules/xUnit2013.md

 ## Cause

-A violation of this rule occurs when using `Assert.Equals` to check for the specific collection sizes.
+A violation of this rule occurs when `Assert.Equals` or `Assert.NotEquals` are used to check if a collection has 0 or 1 elements.

 ## Reason for rule

-There are specialized assert methods for checking collection sizes.
+There are specialized assertions for checking collection sizes.

 ## How to fix violations

-Use `Assert.Empty`, `Assert.NotEmpty`, and `Assert.Single` instead.
+Use `Assert.Empty`, `Assert.NotEmpty`, or `Assert.Single` instead.

 ## Examples